KKaraman/readMeGenerator/README.md

 ## Installation

-You have to install inquirer npm and then run node index.js at the terminal.
+you have to install inquirer and axios and run node index.js in the terminal.

 ## Usage

-It will be used to create professional readme files when a new repo is created.
+THis code will be used when we create new Repos and need readme Files.

 ## License